S3gmentati0nFault/Slides/ISC-recap/sycl.md

 ## Synchronization

-- While SYCL allows synchronization within a work group, just like CUDA does with its synchronization primitives, SYCL doesn't allow the synchronization among different work groups in the nd-range.
+While SYCL allows synchronization within a work group, just like CUDA does with its synchronization primitives, SYCL doesn't allow the synchronization among different work groups in the nd-range.

-- No synchronization is allowed between work-items.

 ---